jayqi/reprexlite/CONTRIBUTING.md

 Please file an issue in the [issue tracker](https://github.com/jayqi/reprexlite/issues).

-## Developers guide
+## Standalone tests

-This project uses [Hatch](https://github.com/pypa/hatch) as its project management tool.

-### Tests

-To run tests in your current environment, you should install from source with the `tests` extra to additionally install test dependencies (pytest).
+To run tests in your current environment, you should install from source with the `tests` extra to additionally install test dependencies.
 Then, use pytest to run the tests.

 ```bash
 # Install with test dependencies